-- 1. In the Data Catalog pane, click the required system. - 2.
-In the central pane, click the Associations tab. - 3.
+- 2. In the central pane, click the Associations tab. - 3.
 In the asset type (business policies, business terms, columns, environments, and tables) list, select an asset type to associate with the system.

-4. Click +.
+4. Click +

 The Relationship Association page appears.
 Based on the asset type that you select, it displays a list of available assets.